-Based on the COCOMO II model, the sizing of new and reused code can be estimated via three major methods, as described in [9].
-These methods are counting source lines of code (SLOC); counting unadjusted function points (UFPs); and aggregating new, adapted, and reused code, i.e. the adapted source lines of code (ASLOC).
+Based on the COCOMO II model, the sizing of new and reused code can be estimated via three major methods, as described in Boehm et al. (Boehm et al., 2000).
+These methods are counting SLOC; counting UFP; and aggregating new, adapted, and reused code, i.e. ASLOC.
+This type of reused code is estimated using the automatically translated code factor; this is considered to be a separate activity from development.